-Recently I was at a farewell party for my brother before he headed overseas and it struck me how different we are – he had over 50 friends there, from all aspects of his life, and many who could not confidently voice how they knew him.
+Recently I was at a farewell party for my brother before he headed overseas and it struck me how different we are – he had over 50 friends there, from all aspects of his life, many of whom could not confidently voice how they knew him.

 Holding court in a group this size is the stuff of nightmares for me.
 I can only deal with one to three people at a time.
 And all my friends are close friends, no one knows me vaguely.

-Walking into bars/events solo when I don’t know anyone makes me incredibly nervous
+Walking into bars or events solo when I don’t know anyone makes me incredibly nervous

 Yet for some reason I keep putting myself in this position, telling myself that if it’s awkward I can always leave.

 My tactics include:

 - Arriving on the early side, meet people as they walk in, who may also be alone and looking lost